AhmedTariq01/GoogleKickStart2022/README.md

 # Google KickStart 2022
 ### What is KickStart?
-<p> Kick Start offers coders around the world the chance to develop
+<p align="justify"> Kick Start offers coders around the world the chance to develop
 and hone their programming skills through online-hosted competition rounds.
 The three-hour rounds feature a variety of algorithmic challenges, all developed by Google engineers so that you get a taste of the technical